Steven Barsony C0274

 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from Steven Barsony must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Steven Barsony papers must be obtained from the Special Collections Research Center, George Mason University Libraries.

-Special Collections Research Center also holds many other collection on transportation.
+Special Collections and Archives also holds many other collection on transportation.

 Barsony, Steven A.

 Morgantown (W. Va.)

 Alan Pisarski received the papers from the Barsony family and mailed them to Jonathan Gifford at George Mason University in July 2013.
 Jonathan Gifford then sent the papers to Special Collections and Archives in July 2015.

 Steven Barsony papers, C0274, Special Collections and Archives, George Mason University Libraries.